postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-intro_to_workspaces.md

 [![WS-CollectionsList](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-listCollections-main2.png)](hhttps://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-listCollections-main2.png)

-Suddenly your manager declares you have to work on Project B too.
-You search for Project B collections in the same manner as Project A. When you mark Project B collections as favorites, Project A collections drop down the list.
+Suddenly your manager declares you also have to work on Project B. You search for Project B collections in the same manner as Project A. When you mark Project B collections as favorites, Project A collections drop down the list.
 And if you work on an additional projects, the process repeats and eventually all those collections become 'lost in the crowd' again!

 Your team also shares a similar challenge.
 If projects A and B have dozens of collections, it's difficult for your team to quickly identify your specific collections.
 Even if they subscribe to and favorite your collections, they can become lost in a long list of other collections in the sidebar.